 Withdrawal.
 Applicants who are accepted and receive a placement are making a commitment to complete their responsibilities.
 Students who decide to withdraw for a non-valid reason after they have started working or those who fail to give their employer adequate notice will not be allowed to apply a second time.
 Please be certain that you will be able to satisfactorily complete the requirements before starting work.

-CLE works closely with the Career Center to aid current students and alumni in all aspects of career planning.
-Please visit the Career Center for expert guidance and resources.
+CLE works closely with the Life Design Lab to aid current students and alumni in all aspects of career planning.
+Please visit the Life Design Lab for expert guidance and resources.

 CLE faculty also mentor students seeking career advice.
 We leverage our personal and professional experience and networks to help students figure out what they want to do and how to get there.
 For example, we can put students in touch with alums, connect them with employers, provide mentors in the field, and guide them through practicums or other experiential activities or classes that lead to jobs.
 We are also a resource for recommendation letters for employment and/or graduate school.